-O-1 Visa: The Complete Guide
+O-1 Visa Guide

 The United States is full of opportunities, especially for those who excel at what they do.
-If you are an individual who has proven extraordinary abilities in the science, arts, television, business or athletics fields, you can get an O-1 visa to work or engage in a specific activity related to your field in the United States.
-If you ever needed motivation to be the best you can in your field of expertise, this can be it!
+If you are an individual who has proven extraordinary abilities in the science, arts, television, business, or athletics fields, you can get an O-1 visa to work or engage in a specific activity related to your field in the United States.
+If you ever needed the motivation to be the best you can be in your field of expertise, this can be it!

 Below we set out details about the O-1 visa and how to apply.

-What is the O-1 Visa?
+What Is an O-1 Visa?

 The O-1 visa is a non-immigrant visa designed for individuals who have extraordinary abilities in one of the following categories: